-The procedure usually takes about 50 to 90 minutes with the patient under general anesthesia, and in such cases, a hospital stay of one night may be required.
-However, some physicians perform the procedure using local anesthesia on an outpatient basis.
+This procedure, performed by a neurosurgeon, usually takes about 45 to 90 minutes with the patient most commonly under general anesthesia.
+It is usually performed on an outpatient basis.
 As with all surgeries, there is a small risk of infection.
-Other surgical risks of VNS include inflammation or pain at the incision site, damage to nearby nerves, and nerve constriction.
+Other surgical risks of VNS include inflammation or pain at the incision site, damage to nearby nerves and nerve constriction.

 The procedure requires two small incisions.
-The first one is made on the upper left side of the chest where the pulse generator is implanted.
+The first one is made on the upper left side of the chest where the pulse generator is implanted (Pulse Generator, Figure 1).
 A second incision is made horizontally on the left side of the lower neck, along a crease of skin.
-This is where the thin, flexible wires that connect the pulse generator to the vagus nerve are inserted.
+This is where the thin, flexible wires that connect the pulse generator to the vagus nerve are inserted (Lead, Figure 2).

-The device or implant is a flat, round piece of metal that measures about an inch and a half (4 cm) across and 10 to 13 millimeters thick, depending on the model used.
+The device or implant is a flat, round piece of metal that measures about an inch and a half (4 centimeters) across and 10 to 13 mm thick, depending on the model used (Pulse Generator, Figure 1).
 Newer models may be somewhat smaller.
 The stimulator contains a battery, which can last from one to 15 years.
-When the battery is low the stimulator needs to be replaced via a surgical procedure that is similar to, but less involved than the original implantation.
+When the battery is low, the stimulator is replaced with a less invasive procedure which requires only opening the chest wall incision.

-The stimulator is generally activated two to four weeks after implantation.
-The physician programs the stimulator in his or her office with a small hand-held computer, programming software, and a programming wand.
+The stimulator is most commonly activated two to four weeks after implantation, although in some cases it may be activated in the operating room at the time of implantation.
+The treating neurologist programs the stimulator in his or her office with a small hand-held computer, programming software and a programming wand (programming wand, figure 3).
 The strength and duration of the electrical impulses are programmed.
 The amount of stimulation varies by case, but is usually initiated at a low level and slowly increased to a suitable level for the individual.
-The device runs continuously and is programmed to turn on and shut off for specific periods of time (for example, 30 seconds on, and 5 minutes off).
+The device runs continuously and is programmed to turn on and shut off for specific periods of time — for example, 30 seconds on, and 5 minutes off.

-Patients are provided with a handheld magnet to control the stimulator at home (which must be activated by the physician to magnet mode).
-When the magnet is placed over the pulse generator site and then moved away, extra stimulation is delivered, regardless of the treatment schedule.
-Holding the magnet over the pulse generator will turn the stimulation off.
+Patients are provided with a handheld magnet (Magnet Bracelet, Figure 4) to control the stimulator at home (which must be activated by the physician to magnet mode).
+When the magnet is swept over the pulse generator site, extra stimulation is delivered regardless of the treatment schedule.
+Holding the magnet over the pulse generator will turn the stimulation off while the magnet is in position.
 Removing it will resume the stimulation cycle.
-This can be done by the patient, family members, friends or caregivers.
+All maneuvers performed with the magnet can be done by the patient, family members, friends or caregivers.

-Side effects may include any of the following:
+Side effects are most commonly related to stimulation and usually improve over time.
+These may include any of the following:

 - Increased coughing